 They should be involved in the community and recognise their important role in encouraging excellence in all aspects of community life.

 At the same time, they must recognise their disadvantage.

-Commercial factors must not override editorial decisions.
+Commercial considerations must not take precedence over editorial decisions.

-Plagiarism will not be tolerated.
+Plagiarism will not be condoned.